Digital developments: towards Pest Management 2.0

 The European Commission rightly points to the enormous growth potential represented by the digital transformation of EU business and society.
 CEPA is excited about its potential.

-Technology in the area of pest management is following swiftly with the testing of drones for the monitoring and early warning of pests.
+Technology in the area of pest management is following swiftly with the development of connected objects through the Internet of Things (IoT) and the testing of drone applications for the monitoring and treatment of pests.

-- larvicidal treatments with Aquatain AMF™ or other eco-friendly products for the control of mosquitoes’ life cycle
+• Larvicidal treatments with silicone-based films to treat stagnant water or other eco-friendly products for the control of mosquitoes’ life cycle

-- sanitation treatments pre-installation of systems for the bird control
+• Sanitation treatments pre-installation of systems for bird control

-- treatments with knockdown insecticides directly on the nests of wasps in total safety.
+• Safe treatments with knockdown insecticides directly on the nests of wasps